leonribeiro/leonribeiro/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building some personal projects.
+- :hammer_and_wrench: I’m currently working on building some personal projects.
-- 🌱 I’m currently learning Linux, Web Development, Mobile and PWA.
+- :gear: I’m currently learning Linux, Web Development, Mobile and PWA.
-- 👯 I’m looking to collaborate on open source projects.
+- :water_buffalo: I’m looking to collaborate on open source projects.
-- ⚡ Fun fact: I use arch btw
+- :penguin: Fun fact: I use arch btw
-- 📫 How to reach me see [LinkedIn](https://www.linkedin.com/in/leonribeirods/)
+- :mailbox_with_mail: How to reach me see [LinkedIn](https://www.linkedin.com/in/leonribeirods/)
 - :iphone: My Google Play Developer's Profile: [Google Play](https://play.google.com/store/apps/developer?id=Leon+Ribeiro)